The Cheapest and Most Expensive Stock Markets in 2026

 |---|---|---|---|---|---|---|

-India at the 87.5th percentile and a CAPE of 34.8 deserves attention.
-India has always traded at a premium (median 22.7), reflecting fast GDP growth and strong corporate earnings.
+India at the 81st percentile and a CAPE of 32.1 deserves attention.
+India has always traded at a premium (median 22.8), reflecting fast GDP growth and strong corporate earnings.
 But even by Indian standards, this is stretched.
+Canada, at the 81st percentile of its own history, rounds out a top ten dominated by the AI trade and commodity-linked developed markets.

 The Fair-Value Middle Ground